KINGTUT10101/LuaRequireExtended/README.md

 - Providing a value and a custom message when a library is loaded.

 `local screenHandler, message = require ("classes.screenHandler")`

+### Known Issues:
+- If you load a module using different require (file) paths, it will load the module multiple times (this is because modules are indexed by require path inside package.loaded)
+- Relative require paths also don't seem to work (ex: Using something like `require ("json")` in a file outside the root folder of the project)
+- (To my understanding, these limitations are also present within Lua 5.1)

 ### Final Thoughts:
 Admittedly, some might argue that this module is redundant and might encourage people to create messier code.
 To that, I must agree.
 Generally, there are many other ways to accomplish the potential uses I described.
 However, I've uploaded it here in case someone still finds this useful for their personal programming style.
 After all, I think it's important to offer alternative methods.